westre/Foundation/README.md

 ##Whitelisting
-There is no configuration file available, so you will need to modify different files to let it cater to your needs.
-Also given the current limitations of the scripting engine, non-whitelisted players will/can **not** be kicked, but their controls will be disabled and a your message of choice will be shown.
+Given the current limitations of the scripting engine, non-whitelisted players can/will **not** be kicked, but their controls will be disabled and a your message of choice will be shown.

 ####[Screenshot of the script](http://i.imgur.com/7WqHhFQ.png)